This page may contain affiliate links. As an Amazon Affiliate, I earn on qualifying purchases. Please see our disclaimer for more information.

 How to Package Long Term Food Storage Using a Vacuum Sealer

 For some items, such as high-moisture things like almond or coconut flour, I use a vacuum sealer instead of Mylar and oxygen absorbers.
 While I do buy some vacuum seal bags, I prefer the rolls so I can make my own size of bags.
 These come in so handy for small items like spices or larger items like spaghetti.
+Note: consider exactly what you are vacuum sealing.
+Sharp objects can poke a hole in the bag.
+I’ve had good results with things like spaghetti and coconut flakes but not everyone does.
+For these questionable items, you may wish to stick with the stronger, thicker mylar.

 There are many varieties of vacuum sealers.
 You’ll want to follow the instructions included with your device.
 If you’re shopping for a vacuum sealer, look for one that has an optional jar attachment port.
 These allow you to suck the air out of a jar and are wonderful for things like home-dehydrated fruits and vegetables.
 I like to keep a large supply of mason jars on hand, so it makes sense to keep them filled instead of storing them empty, especially when working with limited storage space.